Vietnam.vn - Nền tảng quảng bá Việt Nam

 The shapes of the solar eclipse in Mazatlan on the morning of April 8.
 The moon is in a position to partially or completely block the light emitted from the sun.
 (Photo: Reuters)

 Thousands of people packed the boardwalk, and sat wherever they could on Mazatlan beaches to watch the eclipse.
-Crowds cheered, clapped and whistled as the total eclipse occurred.
+Crowds cheered, clapped, and whistled as the totality of the eclipse occurred.

 Mazatlan is just one of the areas in the central band of the eclipse, which is about 185 km wide and 16,000 km long, passing through North America and Central America.
 This means that astronomy lovers in Vietnam will not be able to observe this phenomenon.

 After Mazatlan, the eclipse will continue to move across the US states of Texas, Indiana, Pennsylvania and New York.
-An estimated 15 US states will be able to observe the eclipse in a northeasterly direction for more than an hour.
+An estimated 15 states in the US will be able to observe the eclipse in a northeast direction for a period of more than an hour.

 This is the first total solar eclipse in North America since 2017.